Einstein metrics, their moduli spaces and stability: The Einstein--Hilbert action and stability

 for any compact manifold $M$.
 Moreover, Einstein metrics, or metrics of constant nonpositive scalar curvature, are always Yamabe metrics.
 A good survey on this is \cite{LeB99}.
 We note one additional fact that we will refer to later:

 \begin{theorem} $\Y(M)>0$ if and only if $M$ admits a metric of positive scalar curvature. \end{theorem}

 An Einstein metric $g$ which is a global maximum of the Yamabe functional in the sense that $\widetilde{\EH}(g)=\Y(M)$ is called \emph{supreme}.
-For example, the standard metrics on $S^n$ and $\C\Proj^2$ are supreme, but there are also manifolds admitting Einstein metrics none of which are supreme, like $S^2\times S^2$.
+For example, the standard metrics on $S^n$ and $\C\Proj^2$ are supreme, but there are also manifolds admitting Einstein metrics but no supreme Einstein metric, like $S^2\times S^2$ \cite{LeB99}.

 The Yamabe functional is linked to the stability of Einstein metrics through a theorem of Böhm--Wang--Ziller \cite[Thm.~C]{BWZ04}. \begin{theorem} An Einstein metric $g$ is $\EH$-stable if and only if its conformal class $[g]$ is a local maximum of $\Y$. \end{theorem} In particular, supreme implies $\EH$-stable, and an Einstein metric which is $\EH$-unstable cannot be supreme.
 In light of Theorem~\ref{thm:localY}, even if one cannot always hope to find a supreme Einstein metric, stability seems desirable in the search for a ``best'' Einstein metric.